jacobparis/12-factor-dev/public/index.md

 # Introduction

-The [Continuous App](https://12factor.net/) is a methodology for building resilient, robust, and scalable production applications.
-Continuous development is an adaptation of that methodology for the development process.
+Continuous development is a workflow methodology for building software applications.

 Continuous development environments: